-4.4.
-Global Mean Near-Surface Temperature Time Series
+4.4 Global Mean Near-surface Temperature Time Series

-To analyze the impact of the ancestry and model family weighting methods on MME statistics, we examine the case of GMST in the historical, SSP2-4.5, abrupt-4 × CO2, and 1pctCO2 CMIP6 experiments and the historical, RCP4.5, abrupt-4 × CO2, and 1pctCO2 CMIP6 experiments and the historical, RCP4.5, abrupt-4 × CO2, and 1pctCO2 CMIP5 experiments.
-Figures 6 and 7 show GMST time series in the CMIP6 and CMIP5 experiments (respectively), grouped by model family, as well as family and ancestry weighted time series.
-Included are all models which provided the necessary data.
-While some model families have many members in this analysis, such as CCM (7-22 members, depending on the experiment and CMIP phase), ECMWF (3-16 members), HadAM (2-6 members), and UCLA GCM (1-5 members), other families have less than 4 members, and therefore it is harder (or impossible) to assess model spread in the smaller
+To analyze the impact of the ancestry and model family weighting methods on MME statistics, we examine the case of GMST in the historical, SSP2-4.5, abrupt-4xCO2, and 1pctCO2 CMIP6 experiments and the historical, RCP4.5, abrupt-4xCO2, and 1pctCO2 CMIP5 experiments.
+Figures 6 and 7 show GMST time series in the CMIP6 and CMIP5 experiments (respectively), grouped by model family, as well as family and ancestry weighted

 Figure 5.
-Climate feedbacks, effective climate sensitivity (ECS), and effective radiative forcing (ERF{2x}) arranged by model family in the Coupled Model Intercomparison Project (CMIP) phases 5 (b), (d) and 6 (a), (c).
+Climate feedbacks, effective climate sensitivity (ECS), and effective radiative forcing (ERF{2x}) arranged by model family in the Coupled Model Intercomparison Project (CMIP) phases 5 (b, d) and 6 (a, c).
 Model family is identified by the oldest ancestor model.
 In the legend, numbers in parentheses are the number of models in the family present in the plot.
-Model families whose simple mean is significantly different (with 95% confidence) from the simple multi-model mean are marked with an asterisk ("").
+Model families whose simple mean is significantly different (with 95% confidence) from the simple multimodel mean are marked with an asterisk ("").
 The underlying data are from Zelinka (2022), described in Zelinka et al. (2020).